 Dangerous Product Compensation and Damage Limits

-Georgia law limits the damages that can be collected in some product liability cases.
+Our state’s law limits the damages that can be collected in some dangerous product cases.
 Under the modified comparative negligence rule, damages cannot be recovered if the victim was 50 percent or more at fault for their injuries or property damage.
 For example, if someone was using an iron incorrectly when a wiring defect resulted in a fire, the claimant may be found liable for a portion of the incident.

-Let’s look into the damages a product liability claim can include.
+Let’s look into the damages a defective product claim can include.
 First, we’ll look into the financial losses that are associated with defective products.

 After a defective product harms you, your injuries can range from minor to severe.
 As a result, you’re likely going to have medical expenses from the current treatment and any continued care you may need in the future.
 If the injuries were severe, you may have to meet with specialists, undergo procedures, need medication for a period of time, or need medical equipment.
 When all this is necessary, your medical bills can become extremely expensive.